 Let’s start with the most troubling.

 In his talk with RIOC’s Board, Kramer claimed that Granny Annie’s won out over stiff competition for this space.
 A spring opening was promised.
-But the location on Riverwalk Commons sports “Available” signs, and all work permits have expired.
+But after COVID-19 stalled construction, the owners hope to open in August.

 Most galling, perhaps, of Kramer’s claims involved 503 Main Street, promised years ago as a wine bar or sandwich shop.
 But even as he said it would open by the end of 2019, it was under a stop work order from the Department of Buildings, had been for two months.

 The stop work order is gone, but any opening looks far off.

 How long can fiction fill in for observable fact?
 Most Roosevelt Islanders gave up on Main Street Retail, years ago, when it became clear that Hudson Related was all talk.